ryantate/rturk/README.markdown

 ## What's it do?!?

-RTurk is designed to fire off Mechanical Turk tasks for pages that reside on a external site.
+RTurk is designed to fire off Mechanical Turk tasks for pages that reside on an external site.

 The pages could be a part of a rails app, or just a simple javascript enabled form.